-Managing software development teams is never without challenges, yet when running an R&D office abroad the problems can dramatically escalate (if one fails to consider a range of factors).
-The good news is that working with a team offshore is actually quite like managing such a team inhouse.
-And it’s not surprising that the leading tech companies from Europe and the US, like People.ai, BigCommerce, Grammarly, Tonic Health, Certent, and Wargaming, successfully set up their R&D centers in offshore locations.
+Managing offshore development teams is never without challenges, yet when running an R&D office abroad the problems can dramatically escalate (if one fails to consider a range of factors).
+The good news is that working with a team offshore is actually quite like managing such a team in-house.
+That is why there are so many successful examples of offshoring companies in tech from Europe and the US who have already managed to set up their R&D centers in distant locations: People.ai, BigCommerce, Grammarly, Tonic Health, Certent, and others.

-If you’re thinking about starting your own team offshore (or already have one but aren’t getting the expected results), this article will provide you with some practical advice and share great practices on managing software development offshore from leading tech companies.
-We’ve collected the best practices applied by world-famous companies on managing their Ukrainian teams.
+If you’re thinking about starting your own team offshore (or already have one but aren’t getting the expected results), this article will provide you with some practical advice and share great practices on how to manage offshore development team from leading tech companies.
+I’ve collected the best practices applied by world-famous companies in managing their Ukrainian teams.

 Differences in Managing Onshore and Offshore Teams